-Australian Turf Club, a privately owned entity headquartered in Australia, was founded in 2011 and employs approximately 400 individuals.
-The club reported $226.4M in revenue as of 2023 and functions as a tier 2 media tech buyer.
-The company specializes in riding and animal sports, operating as an organization responsible for organizing and managing horse racing events such as the Autumn Racing Carnival at renowned racecourses in Sydney, New South Wales.
-The club was formed in February 2011 through the merger of the Australian Jockey Club (AJC) and the Sydney Turf Club (STC).
+Australian Turf Club is a privately owned entity headquartered in Australia.
+Founded in 2011, it employs approximately 400 individuals and reported $240.9M in revenue as of 2025.
+Its main product offerings include sports tickets, merchandise, and sponsorship.
+The club functions as a tier 1 media tech buyer and specializes in organizing and managing horse racing events, such as the Autumn Racing Carnival, at racecourses in Sydney, New South Wales.
+It was formed in February 2011 from the merger of the Australian Jockey Club (AJC) and the Sydney Turf Club (STC).

 Similar Companies